 Addictions Acupuncture (NADA protocol)

-The NADA, or National Acupuncture Detoxification Association protocol is a set of 5 acupuncture points on the ear (also known as auricular acupuncture), which has been used since the 1970’s for many conditions involving addictions.
+The NADA, or National Acupuncture Detoxification Association protocol is a set of 5 acupuncture points on the ear (also known as auricular acupuncture), which has been used in medical settings and detoxification clinics since the 1970’s as an adjunct to many conditions involving addictions.
 Whilst the initial development was for substance abuse, it has latterly been used for food addiction and obesity (Chen at el, 2018); nicotine addicion / smoking (Leung, 2012) as well as trauma and PTSD (post traumatic stress, Cronin and Conboy, 2013), and disaster relief efforts (Cole and Yarberry, 2011; Yarberry, 2010).

-Studies have shown that in combination with other interventions it can help reduce cravings, and improve the symptoms of depression, and anxiety, mood, headaches and body pains associated with substance withdrawal, as well as improve concentration and energy during the process (Carter et al, 2011; Stiyt et al, 2016)
+Studies have shown that in combination with usual medical interventions for addiction, the NADA protocol can help reduce cravings, and improve the symptoms of depression, and anxiety, mood, headaches and body pains associated with substance withdrawal, as well as improve concentration and energy during the process (Carter et al, 2011; Stiyt et al, 2016).

 Carter, K.O., Olshan-Perlmutter, M., Norton, H.J. and Smith, M.O., 2011.
 NADA acupuncture prospective trial in patients with substance use disorders and seven common health symptoms.
 Medical Acupuncture, 23(3), pp.131-135.